 Checks have revealed that exporters of used motor vehicles are often unable to document the origin.
-Norwegian Customs therefore intends to strengthen the control of endorsements of EUR.1.
+Additional documents may be required upon endorsements of EUR.1.

 Checks of proofs of origin issued in Norway have shown that in many cases the exporter has been unable to document origin.
 This primarily concerns used trucks.

 Trucks and other motor vehicles are exempt from duty upon import to Norway.
 It it likely that the exporter in the EU has chosen to apply for a refund of duties that were paid for the input materials used for production (drawback).

 When drawback is granted, the product is no longer considered an originating product.
 The foreign exporter can therefore not additionally issue a proof of origin.
 In such cases proof of origin cannot thus also be issued upon re-export from Norway.